REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 - Pay for performance – align, differentiate and balance rewards according to multiple dimensions of performance

-- Foster group-wide interests to recognise the interdependence of the various business units and drive superior outcomes
+- Foster group-wide interests to recognise the interdependence of the various businesses of the Group and drive superior outcomes

 Fair & Appropriate